 EU market

-Talking about EU market should be mentioned that only a few retail stores that can be interesting for INSTYTUTUM are represented in most European countries, like Sephora, Douglas.
-A lot of skin care retail stores are represented only in one European country, as Harvey Nichols SpaceNK in Great Brittan.
+Talking about EU market I should mention that only few retail stores that can be interesting for INSTYTUTUM are represented in most European countries, like Sephora, Douglas.
+A lot of skin care retail stores are placed only in one European country like Harvey Nichols SpaceNK in Great Brittan.

-Of course there is a range of online retailers that sell skin care products and can bring INSTYTUTUM products to buyers, such as cultbeauty.co.uk, net-a-porter.com, skinstore.com, revolve.com, niche-beauty.com.
+Of course there is a range of online retailers that sell skin care products and can carry INSTYTUTUM products to buyers, such as cultbeauty.co.uk, net-a-porter.com, skinstore.com, revolve.com, niche-beauty.com.

 2. Delivery from warehouse in Germany to the USA.